Reasons we do what we do

 To help you get to know what we're all about, this informal page documents all the things that motivate and inspire us to create our weird and wonderful lineup of books.

-It's our wishes, our goals, and the thoughts that keep us up at night and hearten us during the day.
+It's our wishes, our goals, the thoughts that keep us up at night and hearten us during the day.

 Why we do what we do